19 FAQs people ask about joint ventures.

 11. What are the tax consequences of transferring assets into a joint venture?

-The transfer of assets may be subject to stamp duty and capital gains tax liability if the asset has increased in value since it was originally acquired.
+The transfer of assets may be subject to stamp duty and capital gains tax if the asset has increased in value since it was originally acquired.

 It may be possible to structure the transaction in a way that reduces the tax consequences, for example, by giving the joint venture the right to use the assets rather than transferring ownership.